1. Polynomials drawing pictures

 Let be a Noetherian scheme.
 A sheaf on is coherent if every point has an open neighborhood such that is the cokernel of a morphism between free sheaves of finite rank.
 (On non-Noetherian schemes the definition splits from finite presentation; we will not encounter that subtlety.)
 Coherent sheaves form an abelian category .

 A skyscraper sheaf supported at a point assigns the field to any open set containing and zero to any open set not containing .
 It is coherent — locally it is the cokernel of the inclusion of the maximal ideal — but not locally free, because its rank jumps from one to zero as you move off the point.
-An ideal sheaf of a subvariety consists of regular functions vanishing along ; it is the kernel of the surjection , and it is coherent and torsion-free, but not locally free unless is a divisor.
+An ideal sheaf of a subvariety consists of regular functions vanishing along ; it is the kernel of the surjection , and it is coherent and torsion-free, but not locally free unless is a divisor (a codimension-one subvariety—like a curve on a surface—that is locally defined by a single function).

 These are exactly the sheaves that physicists call -branes (skyscrapers) and -branes wrapping cycles (ideal sheaves), as we will see in section 5.
 The fact that contains them all on equal footing is what makes it the right setting for both algebraic geometry and string-theoretic D-brane computations.